Proud to be recognised

-We expect everyone who works at ECC to be treated and to treat everyone else with dignity and respect.
+We expect everyone who works at Essex County Council to be treated and to treat everyone else with dignity and respect.

 Our aim is to maintain and exceed the requirements of the public sector duty (Equality Act 2010).
-And now we are a Disability Confident employer, we are working to become a Disability Confident leader in our community.
-Essex is also developing a Faith Covenant agreement, working jointly with faith leaders and partners to support our communities.
+And we are now a Disability Confident leader in our community.
+Essex County County is also developing a Faith Covenant agreement, working jointly with faith leaders and partners to support our communities.

-We have a range of networks for employees that provide confidential support and promote discussion to promote change.
-These groups include:
+We have a range of support networks to support staff and promote change.
+These include:

-- Lesbian, Gay, Bisexual and Transgender (LGBT) Network Group
+- Lesbian, Gay, Bisexual, Transgender and Questioning Network

 - Young Person and Apprentice Network